dataminer-site/dataminer-site.github.io/scripts/README.md

 ### Using DataMiner Nightly Build

-Download the [Nightly DataMiner distribution](https://dataminer.site/docs/installation/?version=main), extract the `duckdb` file and move it to the directory expected by the scripts:
+Download the [Nightly DataMiner distribution](https://dataminer.site/docs/installation/?version=main), extract the `dataminer` file and move it to the directory expected by the scripts:

 ```bash
 mkdir -p build/release